-A Basic 2 Membership is $95 with free Exhibit Halls admission for one year for up to two people.
+A Basic 2 Membership to the MOS is $95 with free Exhibit Halls admission for one year for up to two people.
 You’ll bag two Planetarium bonus passes plus access to special members-only events.
 Including the chance to sleepover at the museum Overnights.

 The ICA Boston is a thought-provoking contemporary art museum that exhibits contemporary painting, film, photography and more.
 At this breathtaking waterfront setting, you can see leading contemporary artists alongside emerging artists.
 With the institutions free Mobile Guide you can listen to multiple audio tours.
 You’ll be able to hear directly from the artists and curators behind-the-scenes.
 Make sure to check out the First Friday Events – evenings of art, music, and activities on the first Friday of each month.